Guar seed futures decline amid ample supplies | Headlines

 - India

-On the National Commodity and Derivatives Exchange, guar seed contracts for May delivery fell by Rs 60 or 0.95 percent to Rs 6,331 per 10 quintals with an open interest of 44,310 lots.
+On the National Commodity and Derivatives Exchange, guar seed contracts for May delivery fell by Rs 128 or 2.06 per cent to Rs 6,096 per 10 quintals with an open interest of 40,690 lots.

 Marketmen attributed the downward trend in guar seed prices to increasing supplies from growing regions.